notofonts/noto-docs/src/miniarticles/NotoSansHatran.md

 # Noto Sans Hatran

-Noto Sans Hatran is a sanserif design intended for general use for the Hatran script.
+Noto Sans Hatran is a sanserif design for texts in the historical Hatran script.

-It contains 32 glyphs, and supports 31 characters from the Unicode blocks: Hatran.
+Noto Sans Hatran has multiple weights, contains 32 glyphs, and supports 31 characters: Hatran.

 ## Supported writing systems